 3) Remove the RightBooth Program Data Folder

-Running the RightBooth uninstaller will not remove the program data files that are created by RightBooth while it was in use, this includes the RightBooth Settings file.
+Running the RightBooth uninstaller will not remove the program data files that are created by RightBooth while it was in use, (such as the RightBooth Settings file).

-These files are all saved in the folder: c:\ProgramData\RightBooth6 and you can simply remove this folder from your system...
+If you used an earlier version than RightBooth version 6.2.3, the data files will also have been saved in the ProgramData folder: c:\ProgramData\RightBooth6 so again you can simply remove this folder from your system...

 4) Remove the RightBooth Media Library